 Seniors Enquiry Line also provides information and referral on a wide range of topics of interest to seniors.

 Find out where to get support if you are a young carer under 25.

 Mental health support

 - If a person's life is in danger, call triple zero (000) immediately for assistance.

 - Finding out you are not alone in your situation can do wonders for your wellbeing.
 One way of connecting with others is to join a self-help group, where people come together to support each other and share information.
-Self Help Queensland can help you find a group in your area.
+Support Groups Qld (Opens in new window) can help you find a group in your area.
 Phone (07) 3344 6919 or email.

 - Caring for a person with mental illness can be challenging, depending on the severity of the illness.
 Find out how to support yourself while supporting others.

 - If are feeling down or overwhelmed, you can also contact: